Mistrial for Michigan police officer charged in fatal shooting of Congolese immigrant

 The mistrial came a day after three former Memphis police officers were acquitted in the beating death of Tyre Nichols after a traffic stop.
 His death more than two years ago was the first post-George Floyd case that revealed the limits of an unprecedented reckoning over police reform and racial injustice in Black America.

-Heavy security was present in the small courtroom Thursday morning.
-Relatively few members of the general public were present compared to the rest of the trial, when the rows were filled with people in support of either Schurr or the Lyoya family.
+Schurr shot Lyoya while on top of the 26-year-old, who was laying facedown on the ground.
+Schurr told jurors he feared for his life after losing control of his Taser during an intense struggle in a residential neighborhood.

+Videos were a key part of trial and were repeatedly shown to the jury, including critical images recorded by a passenger in the car.
+The struggle with the Taser, which fires electrically charged probes, was central to Schurr’s defense.

-Schurr stared straight ahead as the mistrial was declared.
-One spectator sitting on the side of the courtroom near the Lyoya family loudly objected to the mistrial as he left the courtroom.
+The 34-year-old former officer stared straight ahead as the mistrial was declared.
+One spectator sitting near the Lyoya family loudly objected to the result as he left the courtroom.
+Few members of the general public were present compared to earlier in the trial.

+Judge Christina Mims had urged the jurors to keep working after they said Tuesday that they were struggling to reach a consensus.
+Besides murder, they also could consider a lesser charge of manslaughter.

-Schurr stopped a Nissan Altima driven by Lyoya for improper license plates on April 4, 2022.
+The shooting happened on April 4, 2022, when Schurr stopped a Nissan Altima for improper license plates and requested Lyoya's driver's license.

-Body camera and dash camera footage showed Lyoya running after Schurr requested his driver's license.
-Schurr tackled him and a struggle ensued.
-The officer tried to subdue Lyoya by firing his Taser but he was unsuccessful.

-Lyoya eventually got control of the device, which fires electrically charged probes, and Schurr repeatedly demanded that he stop resisting and drop the Taser.
+Body camera and dash camera footage showed Lyoya running and the officer tackling him.
+They struggled and the officer wasn't able to subdue Lyoya using the Taser, which Lyoya was then able to grab.
+Schurr repeatedly demanded he stop resisting and drop the Taser, then fired one bullet into his head.

 “I believed that if I hadn’t done it at that time, I wasn’t going to go home,” Schurr said of shooting Lyoya.

-The prosecutor, however, argued that the Taser had already been deployed twice by Schurr by that time and could only be used in a different mode if Lyoya had decided to turn it against the officer.
+The prosecutor, however, argued that the Taser had already been deployed twice by Schurr and could only be used in a different mode if Lyoya had decided to turn it against the officer.

 It’s not known why Lyoya was trying to flee.
 Records show his driver’s license was revoked at the time and there was an arrest warrant for him in a domestic violence case, though Schurr didn’t know it.
-An autopsy revealed his blood-alcohol level was three times above the legal limit for driving, according to testimony.
+An autopsy revealed his blood-alcohol level was three times above the legal limit for driving.

+Besides Schurr’s account of that day, jurors heard from witnesses who were described as experts in the use of force.
+Some were Schurr's fellow officers at the Grand Rapids department who supported him.

+Experts called by defense lawyers said the decision to use deadly force was justified because the exhausted officer could have been seriously injured if Lyoya had used the Taser.
+The prosecutor’s experts, however, said Schurr had other choices, including simply letting the driver run.

+Schurr, a seven-year veteran of the police department, was fired shortly after he was charged.

-Lyoya ultimately joined a list of other Black immigrants who sought better lives in the U.S., only to suffer abuse or death at the hands of law enforcement.
-Before him were Botham Jean, Amadou Diallo and Abner Louima — all men whose cases increased awareness around the global impact of systemic racism in policing.
+Lyoya's family has said they came to the U.S. to escape prolonged civil unrest in mineral-rich eastern Congo.
+Lyoya ultimately joined a list of other Black immigrants who sought better lives in the U.S. only to suffer abuse or death at the hands of law enforcement, including Botham Jean, Amadou Diallo and Abner Louima.

-As in many U.S. cities, Grand Rapids police have been occasionally criticized over the use of force, particularly against Black people, who make up 18% of the population.

 Credit: AP